Linear regression without scikit-learn

 predicted_body_mass = linear_model_flipper_mass(

-flipper_length_range, weight_flipper_length, intercept_body_mass)
+flipper_length_range, weight_flipper_length, intercept_body_mass

-ax = sns.scatterplot(data=penguins, x=feature_name, y=target_name,
+ax = sns.scatterplot(

 ax.plot(flipper_length_range, predicted_body_mass)